Progress in 2013

-The Friends group has conducted regular working bees throughout 2012, continuing the work of the revegetating the disused former rail corridor between South Geelong and Queenscliff.
+The Friends group conducted regular working bees throughout 2013, continuing the work of revegetating the disused former rail corridor between South Geelong and Queenscliff.
 Much work has been done particularly at Curlewis, Leopold and Newcomb by extending existing plantations whilst also developing new plantations to further enhance the rail trail at these locations.

-This substantial accomplishment has involved many people who have regularly volunteered their time and effort to achieve the extraordinary transformation of an abandoned, disused rail corridor.
-As a result the trail is now a wonderfully practical, free to use, community asset of which we can all be proud.
+The trail has become a wonderfully practical, free to use, community asset of which we can all be proud.
 It is not only being well used by Bellarine Peninsula residents, but is attracting increasing numbers of visitors as a major tourist attraction within easy reach of people from surrounding districts, including Melbourne.
-More and more cyclists travel by train to Geelong and then ride the 33 kms to Queenscliff before returning to Melbourne, often the next day.
+More and more cyclists travel by train to Geelong and then ride the 34 kms to Queenscliff before returning to Melbourne, often the next day.

 Walking groups also use the trail for excursions, and it is also gaining in popularity for charity fund-raising organisations.
-The Salvation Army conducted a walk from Queenscliff to Geelong in November 2011 involving nearly 400 walkers and which raised $15000 to assist homeless people.
-A similar event is to be held in November 2012, as explained at the Salvation Army website created for this event www.walkinghome2012.org.au where entry forms are available.
+The Salvation Army conducted walks from Queenscliff to Geelong in November 2011 and 2012, each of which raised $15000 or more to assist homeless people.
+The Salvation Army website www.walkinghome2012.org.au gives details and has entry forms available for anyone interested in participating in the 2013 event.

 The story of the purpose and construction of the rail line is a fascinating part of the history of the Bellarine Peninsula, some of which can be read on signage installed by the City of Greater Geelong at the site of several former rail stations and sidings.
 A great example of this may be seen at Curlewis, where the rail line once crossed the Geelong/Portarlington Road, but which has now become a park-like environment with seating, picnic tables and a shelter for the use and enjoyment of those who wish to take a break from their cycling or walking activity on the trail.

-During July of this year, at the request of City of Greater Geelong, our volunteers conducted a working bee at Suma Park, refurbishing existing garden beds at the rail station by clearing/cutting back old vegetation, removing weeds, mulching and planting almost 200 shrubs and grasses.
+In July 2012, at the request of City of Greater Geelong, our volunteers conducted a working bee at Suma Park, refurbishing existing garden beds at the rail station by clearing/cutting back old vegetation, removing weeds, mulching and planting almost 200 shrubs and grasses.
 This station has been considerably improved as a result of Council installing a shelter with a table and seating and also up-to-date toilet facilities.
 These much-needed improvements to facilities at Suma Park station are vital to the running of the Bellarine Peninsula tourist railway and continued success of the very popular Blues Train.

 We do welcome enquiries from schools or other groups who wish for a better understanding of environmental issues and would like to be involved in practical planting activities.
 We also look forward to building on our previous work and we welcome enquiries from local people who may wish to help as volunteers at our working bees.